ITT-25/assignment-08-replicating-team-lila/documentation.md

 Pitch bends are triggered by moving a finger along the y-axis while pressing a key.
 Sliding the finger upwards increases the pitch, sliding downward decreases it.
 To avoid accidental triggers, the vertical movement must exceed a defined threshold.

 Vibrato is triggered by rapidly moving a finger along the x-axis while keeping it on the key.
 This causes the pitch to oscillate (or *"wiggle"*).
-To prevent unintended triggers, movement must exceed defined thresholds along both the x and y-axes.
+To prevent unintended triggers, several conditions must be met:
+- the x-axis movement must exceed a minimum amplitude
+- the y-axis movement must stay below a maximum threshold
+- the motion must occur within a short time window

 ## 3.8 Debugging Frame Composition